g200kg/webaudio-controls/README.md

 If the `fire` parameter is `undefined` or `false`, this function will not fire `'change'` event.
 Or the `change` event will be fired.

-### setNote(state,note)
+### setNote(state, note [,audioContext, when])
 `webaudio-keyboard`
 **description**: webaudio-keyboard can be setup pressing state with this function from JavaScript. corresponding key specified by the `note` is pressed if the `state` is non-zero otherwise the key is released.
 This function will NOT fire the 'change' event.
+If the `audioContext` and `when` arguments are specified, the pressing state will be updated after the specified time. `when` is the time in seconds on the `currentTime` time axis of the `audioContext`.

 ---
 ## Events